 A vasectomy is an in-office procedure that takes about 20 minutes.
 First, if requested, your practitioner applies a topical numbing cream to your skin at the treatment area or supplies an oral sedative.
 You can also expect a local injection with a numbing agent to make your procedure as comfortable and painless as possible.

-Next, Dr. Schulz gently punctures your scrotum with a needle to access to your vas deferens.
-She carefully cuts each vas deferens and seals the ends.
-Because she doesn’t use a scalpel for this procedure, you won’t require stitches.
+Next, the doctor gently punctures your scrotum with a needle to access to your vas deferens.
+They will carefully cut each vas deferens and seals the ends.
+Because the provider doesn’t use a scalpel for this procedure, you won’t require stitches.

 You can engage in sexual activities as soon as you feel comfortable, which will probably take anywhere from three to seven days.
 After the procedure, you can expect to experience some soreness and swelling.
 Usually, it’s best to take it easy for a few days and let your body heal.